metal3-io/metal3-docs/docs/user-guide/src/irso/install-basics.md

   use cases outside of Metal3, you need to configure an [external database](./database.md).

+## Prerequisites

+A separate provisioning network is required when network boot is used.

+The following ports must be accessible by the hosts being provisioned:

+- TCP 6385 (Ironic API)
+- TCP 6180 (HTTP server serving OS and virtual media images)
+- TCP 6183 (HTTP server with TLS)

+The main Ironic service must be able to access the hosts' BMC addresses.

+When virtual media is used, the hosts' BMCs must be able to access ports 6180 or 6183 (depending on whether TLS is used).

+**NOTE:** all ports can be changed on the Ironic resource.

+### Network boot requirements

+When network boot (iPXE) is used instead of virtual media, you need a dedicated provisioning network.
+The following ports must be accessible:

+- UDP 67/68/546/547 (DHCP and DHCPv6; when network boot is used)
+- UDP 69 (TFTP; when network boot is used)

 ## Using Ironic

 Regardless of the scenario you choose, you will need to create at least an